IASSIST

 The International Association for Social Science Information Service and Technology (or IASSIST) is an international organisation that provides professional development, communication and conferences for data librarians, archivists, and social science aligned information specialists.

-Each year the IASSIST Fellow program sponsors members from developing nations to attend events and professional development to further the advancement of information management.
+Each year, the IASSIST Fellow program sponsors members from developing nations to attend events and professional development to further the advancement of information management.

 Conferences

+IASSIST organizes an annual conference, typically held in May or June, focusing on data sharing and management, data access and repository tools, metadata for research data, best practices for data preservation, global information resources, new technologies, and professional development.
+The conference location usually rotates to a different region each year.